Akshaykumar05/Growincomm-website-competetion/README.md

 ## Theme

-The theme for this year's competition is: "Website-Competetion".
+The theme for this year's competition is: "GrowInComm-Website-Competetion".

 ## Eligibility